Vibeke Stene

 Vibeke Stene (born 17 August 1978) is a Norwegian soprano and actress.
-She is best known as a former member of the gothic metal band Tristania, which she joined in 1996 and appears with on five albums. as the band became "one of the world's premiere goth metal bands".
+She is best known as a former member of gothic metal band Tristania, which she joined in 1996 and appeared with on five albums.
+The band became "one of the world's premiere goth metal bands".

 In 2007, Stene left Tristania and temporarily retired from the music industry to start a family and teach singing.
 In 2013, Stene came out of retirement with a guest appearance for the band God of Atheists.
-She later worked in musical theater and then formed the doom metal band Veil of Secrets.
+She later worked in musical theater and formed doom metal band Veil of Secrets.

 Early life

-Stene was born in Sokndal, Rogaland, Norway to Steinar Stene and Sissel Bø Stene, and has two sisters named Ingvild and Maiken.
+Stene was born in Sokndal, Rogaland, Norway to Steinar Stene and Sissel Bø Stene.
+She has two sisters named Ingvild and Maiken.
 She first performed for people outside her family at the age of three.
 She began taking singing lessons at age 13, and became interested in classical singing.
 In an interview, she stated that her influences were the people with whom she had performed personally.
 Stene has also cited Tori Amos, Björk, David Bowie, Tom Waits, and Diamanda Galás as "only a few of many singers that I think are very good".

-During her school years, Stene performed in jazz, folk, and classical concerts both as a solo artist and with various bands.
+During her school years, Stene performed in jazz, folk, and classical concerts as a solo artist and with various bands.
 Around age 17, she became interested in heavy metal singing when she started "to know my inner melancholy".
-She was inspired to join a band after seeing Theater of Tragedy live in Stavanger.
-She took vocal lessons until age 23, long after she had become a professional singer, because she wanted to learn how to teach others how to sing.
+She was inspired to join a band after seeing Theatre of Tragedy live in Stavanger.
+She took vocal lessons until age 23, long after she had become a professional singer, because she wanted to learn how to teach others to sing.

 Tristania keyboardist Einar Moen stated in an interview that Stene "has a classical education actually – sort of an opera school or university degree.
 And she has also taken singing lessons since she was a little girl, so she's always sung."